NVIDIA/OptiX_Apps/README.md

 Pre-requisites:
 * NVIDIA GPU supported by OptiX 7 or 8.
 (Maxwell GPU or newer, RTX boards highly recommended.)
-* Display drivers supporting OptiX 7 or 8.
+* Display drivers supporting OptiX 7 or newer.
 (Please refer to the individual OptiX Release Notes for the supported driver versions.)
 * Visual Studio 2017, 2019 or 2022
 * CUDA Toolkit 10.x, 11.x or 12.x (Please refer to the OptiX Release Notes for the supported combinations.
 CUDA 11.8 or higher recommended.)
 * Any OptiX SDK 7 or 8 version (OptiX SDK 8.0.0 recommended. intro_motion_blur requires 7.2.0 or higher, rtigo9_omm requires 7.6.0 or higher.)